 Chart 8 shows coefficients of dispersion for residential and nonresidential properties by county.
 The IAAO Standard on Ratio Studies suggests that residential properties have a coefficient of dispersion less than 15 percent.
-Nineteen counties have CODs for residential properties less than 15 percent and nineteen counties are above.
+Twenty counties have CODs for residential properties less than 15 percent and eighteen counties are above.
 The IAAO suggested coefficient of dispersion for nonresidential property is 20 percent or less.
-Nineteen counties have CODs below 20 percent and nineteen counties are above.
+Seventeen counties have nonresidential CODs below 20 percent and twenty-one counties are above.